Skip Navigation

 Pool and spa tips

 A properly managed pool or spa can be an appropriate use of water.
-Use these tips to reduce water evaporation.
+Use these tips to make the most of your water use.

 1. Shut off the power to the pool's filtration system at the circuit breaker and turn off the automatic water fill valve.